-At M3 Environmental Consulting, we want to help you understand the questions you have about the health hazards in your environment like: “Am I at risk for asbestos exposure?”
+At M3 Environmental LLC, we want to help you understand the questions you have about the health hazards in your environment like: “Am I at risk for asbestos exposure?”
 This chemical substance may be something you’ve only heard about on afternoon tv commercials or when you’ve rented an older home.
 So, we’re here to shed some light on exactly where you find asbestos and if you might be at risk for exposure.

 What Is Asbestos?

 Asbestos is a fire-resistant chemical fiber that was once used in everything from home insulation to military submarines.
 Unfortunately, the potential harm it can do to people who breathe in airborne fibers has made it necessary to regulate its use and handling over time.
 Asbestos can still be found in common construction materials and older homes, schools, and office buildings.
 So, it’s important to know your exposure risk and how you can protect yourself.